Winter Solstice On The Dingle Peninsula

 In Ireland, the season of Samhain was also the time when the Good Goddess was pregnant with the promise of springtime and longer, lighter days.
 So, to the ancient Celts, winter feasts and gatherings were demonstrations of confidence in the future.
 In the darkest days and nights of the year they celebrated sunlight to come.

-But the wheel of the year keeps turning whether or not we witness it.
-So, when the sun rises on Thursday, the days will begin to get longer.
+When the sun rises on December 22nd, the days will begin to get longer.

 We may still get snow before we get through the winter.